2022 annexation referendums in Russian-occupied Ukraine

-In late September 2022, in the context of the Russian invasion of Ukraine, Russian-installed officials in Ukraine staged referendums on the annexation of occupied territories of Ukraine by Russia.
+In late September 2022, in the context of the Russian invasion of Ukraine, Russian-installed officials in Ukraine staged so-called referendums on the annexation of occupied territories of Ukraine by Russia.
 They were widely described as sham referendums by commentators and denounced by various countries.
-Currently, the validity of the results of the referendums has only been accepted by North Korea, and no other sovereign state.
+The validity of the results of the referendums has only been accepted by North Korea.

-The votes were conducted in four areas of Ukraine – the Russian puppet states of the Donetsk People's Republic and the Luhansk People's Republic in the Russian-occupied Donetsk and Luhansk oblasts of Ukraine, as well as the Russian-appointed military administrations of Kherson Oblast and Zaporizhzhia Oblast, captured and occupied in the first week of the 2022 invasion – as well as in Russia.
-Russia does not fully control any of the four regions, where military hostilities are ongoing, and much of the population has fled since the beginning of the Russian invasion of Ukraine.
+The votes were conducted in four areas of Ukraine – the Russian-occupied parts of Donetsk and Luhansk oblasts of Ukraine, and the Russian-appointed military administrations of Kherson Oblast and Zaporizhzhia Oblast, captured and occupied in the first week of the 2022 invasion – as well as in Russia.
+At the time of the referendums, Russia did not fully control any of the four regions, where military hostilities were ongoing.
+Much of the population had fled since the beginning of the Russian invasion of Ukraine.
 The referendums were illegal under international law and have been condemned by the United Nations as violations of the United Nations Charter.

 On 30 September 2022, Russia's president Vladimir Putin announced the annexation of Donetsk, Kherson, Luhansk and Zaporizhzhia oblasts of Ukraine in an address to both houses of the Russian parliament.
 The United Nations, Ukraine, and many other countries condemned the annexation.